Mekeli Wesley: College

 During Mekeli Wesley's four-year career as a Cougar, he scored 1,740 points and held the school record for most free throws made in a game with 16 (since broken by Jimmer Fredette).
 As a freshman, Wesley started in 29 of 30 games, was named to the WAC All-Newcomer Team, was named the most valuable player of the Cougar Classic, and held averages of 13.5 points and 5.0 rebounds per game.
 As a sophomore, he was suspended for the first semester due to violating BYU rules, but came back to average 11.0 points and 4.9 rebounds per game.
 Then, as a junior in 1999–2000, he increased his averages to career-highs of 16.8 points and 5.8 rebounds en route to an All-Mountain West Conference Second Team selection.

 In his final collegiate season, Mekeli led BYU in scoring at 17.2 points per game and in rebounding at 5.2 per game.
 For the first time since 1993, BYU won or shared a conference title, and for the first time since 1992 won the conference tournament championship.
 He was a two-time MWC Player of the Week and at the end of the season was named the conference player of the year.

 Professional

-Despite being a viable draft candidate in the 2001 NBA Draft, Wesley went unselected.
+Despite being a viable draft candidate in the 2001 NBA draft, Wesley went unselected.
 He never got the chance to compete in the National Basketball Association but he did embark on an international career that ultimately spanned between 2001 and 2010.
 He played for teams in France, Poland, Spain, Belgium, Portugal and Mexico.

 Personal

 Wesley is married to Montell McDonald and they have a son, Keliano John.
 Mekeli is the older brother of professional basketball player Tai Wesley.
 Tai, coincidentally, was also named a Division I conference player of the year; in 2011 he earned the Western Athletic Conference Player of the Year while at Utah State.
-Wesley is of Rotuman descent through his father Hiagi Wesley.
+Wesley is of Rotuman and Samoan descent.